Ex-Bullet/Animated-sidebar/README.md

-This is Animated sidebar project made using Next.js
+This is Animated sidebar project made using Next.js and Framer Motion library.

 ## Getting Started